Lewuathe/mlir-hello/llvm/docs/CommandGuide/llvm-cov.rst

  line, but show the individual regions if there are multiple on the line.
  Defaults to false.

+.. option:: -show-directory-coverage

+ Generate an index file in each directory that contains at least one source file with a top level index showing aggregates.
+Defaults to false.

 .. option:: -use-color

  Enable or disable color output.
 By default this is autodetected.